 The good news is that kids do eventually outgrow this.
 Very few kids end up leaving for college eating nothing but spaghetti noodles.
 Both my girls now eat lots of foods, including sushi, Indian food, and anything that’s normally thought of as “British”.
 They even eat parsley!
 So you just have to get through those whiny years, and you will one day enjoy a wonderful family meal around the table–with no one whining or falling out of chairs or spilling their milk.

 What about you?
-How do you stop whining at the table?
+How do you deal with picky eaters?
 Let me know!

 Dine Without Whine offers kid-friendly meal plans!
 Get some great meal ideas that kids are more likely to eat: